standardebooks/manual/8-typography.rst

 	.. warning::

-		When adding non-breaking hyphens for obscured letters, beware that :bash:`se typogrify` will incorrectly convert them to regular hyphens!
+		When adding non-breaking hyphens to stretch out words, beware that :bash:`se typogrify` will incorrectly convert them to regular hyphens!

 Em-dashes
 ---------